PatohMrun/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-7-create_global_variable creates a new global variable 8-true_knowledge prints the value of 128 added tu env var 9-divide_and_rule divides power by divide
+7-create_global_variable creates a new global variable 8-true_knowledge prints the value of 128 added tu env var 9-divide_and_rule divides power by divide 10-love_exponent_breath prints breath to the power of love